Amy Laura Hall

 At Duke University, Professor Hall has served on the steering committee of the Genome Ethics, Law, and Policy Center and as a faculty member for the FOCUS program of the Institute on Genome Sciences and Policy and for the FOCUS program on Global Health.
 She has served on the Duke Medical Center’s Institutional Review Board and as an ethics consultant to the V.A.
 Center in Durham.
-She served as a faculty adviser with the Duke Center for Civic Engagement (under Leela Prasad) and currently serves on the Academic Council, and as a faculty advisor for the NCCU-Duke Program in African, African American & Diaspora Studies.
+She served as a faculty adviser with the Duke Center for Civic Engagement (under Leela Prasad), on the Academic Council, and as a faculty advisor for the NCCU-Duke Program in African, African American & Diaspora Studies.
 She currently teaches with and serves on the Faculty Advisory Committee for Graduate Liberal Studies.